bcm-uga/hadaca3_framework/README.md

 ## TODO

-* Deconvolution need
+* Deconvolution need -> for instance a decovolution tool needs a specific scRNA...
-* Early integration
+* Early integration -> done but to test  !
-* Test the function
-* How to deal with functions such as sc_cluster in FS that requires a specific pp.